Skip to Main Content

 Having moved to the U.S. from India only a couple of years before starting college, Ruchika found the nursing program to be challenging and strict at first.
 “But challenge is how you learn,” she says.

-She found that her professors were not only very knowledgeable, but also encouraging and supportive, as were her peers in the Commonwealth Honors Program.
+She found that her professors were not only very knowledgeable, but also encouraging and supportive, as were her peers in the Honors College.
 “The honors program provides so many opportunities for students like me to develop both knowledge and leadership qualities,” she says.
 “My peers are smart and push me harder.
 We work together in collaboration, not competitively.
 And a willingness to help is a good quality for nurses to have!”
 Ruchika gained further skill, confidence and professional connections though clinical experiences at Boston Children’s Hospital and at Lowell General Hospital.

 Ruchika shares her love of nursing with peers as an anatomy and physiology tutor in the

 and with younger students as a member of the student organization

 .
 Members visit area secondary and middle schools and engage in hands-on activities with student populations that do not typically pursue nursing or other medical fields.